- Search The Registry

 Factor and his fellow scouts were awarded the Congressional Medal of Honor on May 28, 1875, for the bravery they exhibited at Eagle’s Nest Crossing.
 They were three of only eighteen Black soldiers during the Indian Wars who received such an honor.
-In 1875, he received the Congressional Medal of Honor for heroic actions during the course of the Red River War.
+In 1875, he received the Congressional Medal of Honor for heroic actions during the Red River War.
 On New Year’s Day, 1877, less than two years after receiving the medal, Factor left the scouts and returned to Mexico.

 He had become concerned by the rising tensions between Black Seminoles and white settlers in southern Texas.
 Two scouts, one of whom had received the Medal of Honor in another engagement, had been murdered.
 On May 25, 1879, Factor returned to the United States and rejoined the scouts.
 In 1880, he again went back to Mexico.
 In 1926, he returned to Texas.
 His request for a pension was finally approved before his death.
 Still, he died destitute on March 28, 1928, and is buried in the Seminole Indian Scout Cemetery at Brackettville, Texas.